epsilonxe/RMUTT_09114334/lessons/02/README.md

 pTeX and upTeX.
 These are specialized engines for vertical typesetting.
 LuaTeX can also do a lot of this, but at the moment upTeX, in particular, is still the most popular system for Japanese.

+# Exercise

+Get yourself set up with a local LaTeX installation _or_ an account with an online LaTeX service.
+If you are using a local installation, you'll need to pick an editor too: we recommend starting with either TeXworks or TeX Shop (see above), then looking at other editors later once you know how _you_ work best with LaTeX.

+You'll be able to [run all of our other exercises in your browser](help.md), but we want to help you get working with real documents, so now is a great time to get yourself ready.